Romania to open its first Holocaust museum

-Editor's Note — Romanian President Klaus Iohannis has backed the opening of Romania's first Holocaust museum.
+Romanian President Klaus Iohannis, pictured, has backed the opening of Romania's first Holocaust museum.
 (Dan Kitwood/Getty Images)

 (CNN) — Nearly three-quarters of a century since the end of World War II, Romanian President Klaus Iohannis has backed the creation of the country's first Holocaust museum.
 The National Museum of Jewish History and the Holocaust in Romania will highlight Jewish heritage in the country, Iohannis said in a speech Tuesday.